-The Sophomore Experiences Survey 2022-23
+The Sophomore Experiences Survey 2023-24

 The Sophomore Experiences Survey is a highly reliable and valid instrument that has been used on over 150 campuses with more than 25,000 sophomores since 2007.
-From our research we have learned much more about the critical role of faculty and advising, as well as gaining a clearer picture of the racial and ethnic differences that exist both in thriving and in students’ perceptions of the campus climate and institutional integrity.
+From our research, we have learned much more about the critical role of faculty and advising, as well as gained a clearer picture of the racial and ethnic differences that exist both in thriving and in students’ perceptions of the campus climate and institutional integrity.
 These research findings have significantly influenced how many campuses are structuring their work with sophomores.

 Schreiner, L. A. (2018).
 Thriving in the second year of college: Pathways to success.
 New Directions for Higher Education, (183), 9. https://doi.org/10.1002/he.20289